ScottLogic/blog/hsauve/_posts/2025-05-23-read-the-books-should-junior-developers-use-llms.md

 ### Conclusion

-AI is undoubtedly reshaping the world of software and whilst [AI tools can enhance experienced developers' capabilities](https://blog.scottlogic.com/2025/04/01/making-sense-of-the-ai-developer-tools-ecosystem.html) by automating repetitive tasks so they can focus on higher levels of complexity, they can also hinder the foundational programming skills in junior developers.
+AI is undoubtedly reshaping the world of software and whilst [AI tools can enhance experienced developers' capabilities](https://blog.scottlogic.com/2025/04/01/making-sense-of-the-ai-developer-tools-ecosystem.html) by automating repetitive tasks so they can focus on higher levels of complexity, they can also disrupt the foundational programming skills in junior developers.
 At the start of a career in tech, mastering the basics should take precedence over short-term productivity gains.

 Learning to use these tools is important to keep abreast of changes in the industry and so as developers, it is essential we learn to use AI in a way that does not hinder our human potential but instead enhances it; using AI as a support rather than a substitute.